DanAlexCox/WCContactDB/README.md

     - Error: Cannot modify header information - headers already sent by (output started at /home/womensc1/public_html/contactsys/staff_only/clients.php:69) when deleting a client
         - temp solution: use side navbar to refresh update the page
+    - deletes only 1 user at a time when selecting multiple
     - ctrl+c doesnt work on contacting form
 3. addclient.php
     - add email input is a text field not email field
+    - may stay on addclientconfirmed.php
+        temp solution: refresh page

 Future improvements:
 1. login.php - locks out of logging in after 5-10 tries